janschupke/flags/README.md

 ```
 Runs the test suite with Vitest and React Testing Library.

+## 🎮 How to Play

+1. A random country flag will be displayed.
+2. Type the name of the country in the input box.
+3. Press Enter or click "Check" to submit your answer.
+4. You'll see if your answer was correct, and information about the country will appear.
+5. Your score is tracked as you play.
+Try to get as many correct as you can!

+## 📦 NPM Scripts

+- `npm run dev` — Start the development server
+- `npm run build` — Build the app for production
+- `npm run preview` — Preview the production build locally
+- `npm run test` — Run all tests (unit, integration, a11y, snapshot)

+## 🛠️ Troubleshooting

+- If you see a port conflict, change the port in `vite.config.ts`.
+- If tests fail due to missing Node features, ensure you're using Node 16+.
+- For issues with flag images, check your internet connection (flags are loaded from Flagcdn.com).

 ## 🛠️ Stack
 - **Frontend**: React 18+, Vite, **TypeScript**
 - **Styling**: styled-components